bhyde/cl-one-time-passwords/README.md

 passwords once it has been configured with the shared secret(s) for your account(s).

-Cl-otp implements HOTP and TOTP in Common Lisp.
+Cl-one-time-passwords implements HOTP and TOTP in Common Lisp.

 # Example